sybrew/the-seo-framework/readme.txt

 	* **Added:**
 		* Author SEO options.
 This is great for websites that utilize multiple authors.
 			* They take precedence over the global authorial (now fallback) options, when filled in.
-			* On every profile page, if the user can publish posts, these options are found under "Author Info":
+			* On every profile page, if the user can publish posts, these options are found under "Authorial Info":
 				* "Facebook profile page"
 				* "Twitter profile page"
 		* A global timestamp format option.
 It affects: